ahmedsza/ailabtest/step9.md

    ```

 3. **Import Namespaces**
+   Open the solution in Visual Studio or Visual Studio Code.
    Import the necessary namespaces for the Azure SDKs at the top of your `Program.cs` file:
    ```csharp
    using System;